 - Add white wine for a boozy twist - this is totally delicious, it has a bit of a ski-chalet fondue flavour to it.
 Substitute the dairy-free milk for white wine, and a couple of cloves of crushed garlic along with the leeks.
 If you like boozy pies take a look at my Mushroom & Ale Pie - one of the most popular recipes on the blog!

-This pie freezes really well, before baking.
+Yes, this pie freezes really well, before baking.
 Cook the pie filling, then leave it to cool.
 Cover with pastry and glaze it, then wrap in foil and freeze.

 You will need to defrost it before cooking, (or the filling will take too long to cook and the pastry will burn).